Considering undertaking a Cochrane review with the Cochrane Tobacco Addiction Group?

 I would like to do a Cochrane Review, but I don’t have an author team.
 Can you help me find an author team?

 We sometimes have reviews that require updating where the author team, or a member of the author team, are no longer available, and so more assistance is required to complete the update.
 If you get in touch with the Cochrane TAG editorial team with details of your relevant expertise and experience we can see if there are any ongoing opportunities that can be matched to you.
 If there are no current opportunities we can keep your details on file in case any appropriate opportunities arise.

 You may also like to volunteer as a peer referee to get a sense of the process.
 If you are interested in registering as a peer referee, please email a managing editor with a list of your field/s of expertise.

 You could also consider signing up for Cochrane’s TaskExchange, which allows experienced volunteers to contribute to discrete review tasks on other Cochrane authors’ reviews.

 I would like to apply for title registration.
 What should I do next?

-The first step is to contact a managing editor with your research question and PICOS (participants, intervention, comparator, outcomes, study type).
+Firstly, refer to our conflicts of interest policies here and ensure that all members of your team comply with this guidance.
+The next step is to contact a managing editor with your research question and PICOS (participants, intervention, comparator, outcomes, study type).
 If these are in an area which the group believe has not been covered previously and is a current priority then we will ask you to complete a title registration form.
 This does not necessarily mean that the title will be registered.
 The title registration form will provide the group with the means to assess whether the proposal should be registered.
 Only the highest quality title proposals, most closely aligned with our priority areas, will proceed to registration.